Roger-Wu/remove-apple-books-citation/README.md

 /opt/homebrew/bin/python3 <path_to_the_dir>/copy_without_citation.py
 ```

-Save it with a name like "Copy without Citation".
+Save it with a name like "Copy without Citation.workflow".

-Remember to replace <path_to_the_dir> with your own path to the script.
+Remember to replace `<path_to_the_dir>` with your own path to the script.

-Maybe replace the python3 path too with the result from `which python3`.
+Maybe replace the python3 path too with the result from `which python3` or just `python3`.

 ### Step 4.
 Create a Keyboard Shortcut